rainwater-tornado/site/content/about/_index.md

 The information on this site is dedicated to the public domain under [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).

 This information is different from the collections of music themselves, which have their own copyright and other related rights.
 It is your responsibility to ensure that your use of these collections is allowed under applicable laws.

+## Technical Information

+* The server infrastructure is described [on GitHub](https://github.com/rainwater-tornado/technical).
+* The website source code is also [on GitHub](https://github.com/rainwater-tornado/site).